There’s one thing we would all unanimously agree on and that is: employee onboarding is a very crucial touchpoint in an employee’s journey.

 That way, your new hires will feel supported and find it easier to make their way around their new virtual organization.

-Technology is leading the employee onboarding experience in a pandemic-informed world, which is great!
+Technology is leading the hybrid onboarding experience in a pandemic-informed world, which is great!
 A good employee experience tool can help you build and automate unique employee onboarding journeys, customize at scale and also nudge people to effectively complete their onboarding processes.
 At the same time, we mustn't miss the fact that human connection is what people have been missing the most in a remote work setup.
 Therefore, it is important to welcome a balance of both - technology and human connection - in your onboarding plan for the new normal.